Little Gransden Airfield

 Little Gransden Airfield (ICAO: EGMJ) is an unlicensed airfield located near the village of Little Gransden, 5 NM southeast of St Neots, Cambridgeshire, England.

 Little Gransden Airfield is located in the grounds of Fuller's Hill Farm.
 It is also the home of Yak UK Ltd., who import, service and sell the Yakovlev range of piston engined aerobatic aircraft.

 Location

 Pilots climbing out on runway 28 will be able to see the disused runways of RAF Tempsford on the left side just before the railway.
 RAF Tempsford was a secret airfield operated by the Special Operations Executive during World War II.
 Nearby are other former RAF airfields: Gransden Lodge Airfield, now home to the Cambridge Gliding Club; and Bourn.

 Events

 Each summer the airfield is home to Little Gransden Families Day Out Air & Vintage Vehicle Show which raises money for the Children in Need charity.
 The 2012 show, the 20th annual event, took place on 26 August, raising over £26000.
-In 2013, the show will be held on 25 August.